 KWR develops, disseminates and valorises knowledge about new materials and technologies aimed at detecting and removing freely water-soluble emerging contaminants in the watercycle.

 Detecting emerging contaminants using qualitative and quantitative methods such as:

-- Broad screening: a new method to interpret large volumes of measurement data to detect low concentrations of a broad range of chemical substances in water.
+- Non-target screening: a new method to interpret large sets of measurement data to identify a broad range of chemical substances in water.
 The method uses a combination of liquid chromatography, high-resolution mass spectrometry and software.

 - Development of alternatives to affinity-based separation technologies, such as chromatography, and to plastics as a bonding material (e.g., silicone rubber).

 Removal (extraction) of emerging contaminants through methods such as:

 - Nanofiltration: a rapidly developing method for the separation, for example, of micropollutants and ions from water by means of membranes.